olivia-1221/Bookmark/README.md

 ## User Stories (Phase 2)

-- As a user, I want to be able to save my reading history (books) to file
+- As a user, I want to be able to save my reading history to file
-- As a user, I want to be able to load my reading history (books) from file
+- As a user, I want to be able to load my reading history from file

+## User Stories (Phase 3)

+- As a user, I want to be able to...
+- As a user, I want to be able to...

+## Instructions for Grader (Phase 3)

+- You can generate the first required event by...
+- You can generate the second required event by...
+- You can locate my visual component by...
+- You can save the state of my application by...
+- You can reload the state of my application by...